nextflow-io/nextflow/docs/process.md

 :::{versionadded} 24.10.0
 :::

-Similarly to the previous scenario, task resources can be also updated according to the metrics included in the {ref}`trace record <trace-report>` of the previous task attempt.
+Task resource requests can be updated relative to the {ref}`trace record <trace-report>` metrics of the previous task attempt.
 The metrics can be accessed through the `task.previousTrace` variable.
 For example:

 ```groovy
 process foo {